physiopy/physiopy-automations/README.md

 # physiopy-test-workflows

+This repository has two purposes:

-This is a place to test [github actions & workflows](https://docs.github.com/en/actions), and perhaps also automation related to the project board.
+- A place to test [github actions & workflows](https://docs.github.com/en/actions) for the first time, and perhaps also automation related to the project board.
+- A place to document what each automated workflow/action is doing and why, for physiopy contributors to have a better understanding of their usage across the physiopy organisation.

 ## Workflows implemented in this test repo :tada:
 <!-- Some workflows exist in the physiopy repos that are not listed here -->